Certified Career Counselor (CCC)

 The Certified Career Counselor application, therefore, requires the following:

-Counseling Education: Successful completion of advanced degree in counselor education, counseling psychology, or closely related counseling degree, with the following options and requirements:
+Counseling Education: Successful completion of advanced degree in counselor education, counseling psychology, or closely related degree, with the following options and requirements:

 - Option One: Candidate graduated from a CACREP, CORE, or APA Accredited Graduate Program.
 Must submit the Title of Degree Program, Institution, and Date (month/year).